Skip to main content

 Growth Hormone Axis Optimization

-One of the most well-understood applications of is in the optimization of the Growth Hormone (GH) axis.
+One of the most well-understood applications of peptide therapy is in the optimization of the Growth Hormone (GH) axis.
 As individuals age, the hypothalamus produces less Growth Hormone-Releasing Hormone (GHRH), and the pituitary gland’s response to GHRH diminishes.

 This leads to a decline in GH secretion, which contributes to changes in body composition (increased fat mass, decreased muscle mass), reduced recovery and repair, poor sleep quality, and decreased energy.
 Peptide protocols target this axis by using molecules that stimulate the pituitary’s somatotroph cells to produce and release GH.